 Chili seasonings give wonderful Southwest flavor to this slow cooker pot roast.
-If you don't have ancho chile powder, use more chili powder blend, or some smoky chipotle powder.
+If you don't have ancho chile powder, use a good quality chili powder blend or some smoky chipotle powder.
 New Mexican chile powder is another great choice.

-- 1 beef pot roast (about 3 to 4 pounds)
+- 1 beef chuck roast (about 4 pounds)

 - 1 teaspoon ancho chile powder